 There will always be things that go wrong at the last minute or things you’ve forgotten, but on the whole being an organised mum will help relieve a little bit of the stress.
 Try to be organised at work as well, write things down and set reminders if your brain feels a little bit fried.
 These are the apps I rely on to help me organise my life a bit better.

-It’s so important to take care of yourself as well as everyone else.
+It’s so important to take care of yourself as well as everyone else – self-care for mums shouldn’t be ignored.
 An unhappy or sick mum is no good to anyone so this is really important.
 Have some time to yourself, eat properly, exercise (if you can find the time!) and get a good night’s sleep.
 I know sleep can be hard to come by, but if it’s a case of sleep rather than cleaning I know which I’d pick!

 Enrolling kids in after-school activities can also give you some time to yourself.
 Little H does a 2-hour gymnastics class once a week and this gives me time to clean, do the food shopping or sometimes just sit on the sofa and have a Netflix binge.

 Work.
 Childcare.
 Food shopping.
 Cooking.
 Housework.
 The list for working mums is endless, and there just aren’t enough hours in the day to get everything done.
 You could try to do it all but you’d probably fail and end up even more stressed out.
 So why not do less?
 Does the house really need to be hoovered every day?
 Can you delay the food shopping until you have more time and just let the kids have chips and chicken nuggets for dinner?
 Can you have a bath and relax instead of putting toys away that will just be back out by the next morning?

 This counts for work too.
 Don’t be pressured into agreeing to do overtime or work extra hours if you don’t want to.
 If you’re already stressed and struggling to fit everything in, think about whether the extra money is actually worth it.